joshbuddy/jpake/README.md

 Also thanks to @choonkiatlee for https://github.com/choonkiatlee/jpake-go which was very helpful in making this.
 This library improves on this by adding support for a user id within the ZKP.
 As well, it no longer relies on `crypto/elliptic` (see https://github.com/golang/go/issues/52221).

+This code is currently unaudited and should not be used without a formal security audit.